ArkLabsHQ/arkade-explorer/instruction.md

 Transaction view /tx/{txid} redirect to /commitment-tx/{txid} if it is a commitment tx. : show relevant info Address view /address/{addressOrScript} Show all vtxos associated to this address.

 There are 2 transaction types: arkade and commitment transactions. one is spending vtxos and creating new ones, the other is an onchain tx that creates abtch output that creates a tree that creates vtxos.
 Learn at https://docs.arkadeos.com/

+Theme: space invaders, retro theme. branding kit attached.
+Figure out colors from the COlor image folder somehow